 Nonetheless, inventory rationalisation during this fiscal will limit any further downside on average selling prices and reliance on external debt, which will support credit profiles over the medium term.

-A strategic shift of luggage makers to own hard luggage manufacturing segment is reflected in imports growing slower (than industry) at ~5% in the past five years.
+A strategic shift of luggage makers to own hard luggage manufacturing segment is reflected in imports growing slower (than the industry) at ~5% in the past five years.

-Says Mr. Himank Sharma, Director, CRISIL Ratings, “Rising preference for hard luggage and better quality at competitive prices has benefited organised players, with their share in Indian luggage industry increasing to ~45% this fiscal.
+Says Mr Himank Sharma, Director, CRISIL Ratings, “Rising preference for hard luggage and better quality at competitive prices has benefited organised players, with their share in the Indian luggage industry increasing to ~45% this fiscal.
 However, risks are rising, too, as tapering of growth after three years of double-digit runup and rising competition from new entrants will lead to higher promotional expenses and, thereby, moderation in margins.”

 That said, some support is expected from stable prices of raw materials – polypropylene, polycarbonate, and polyamide, which comprise 40-45% of the cost for luggage makers – even as continued consumer preference towards hard luggage aids operating efficiency.